ivanilves/lstags/README.md

 * `ABSENT` - present in registry, but absent locally
 * `PRESENT` -  present in registry, present locally, with local and remote digests being equal
 * `CHANGED` - present in registry, present locally, but with **different** local and remote digests
+* `ASSUMED` - present in registry, not exposed to search but "injected" (assumed) manually by user
 * `LOCAL-ONLY` - present locally, absent in registry

 There is also special `UNKNOWN` state, which means `lstags` failed to detect image state for some reason.